- International Fees

 - Important course information will be sent to you prior to your course start date.
 Check your myBCIT email account to access this information.

-- If you are interested in completing this Microcredential (XBIO 4010 and XBIO 4020) please contact Sarah McLeod, the Biotechnology Department Program Head, by email at sarah_mcleod@bcit.ca.
-Please attach the following to your email: 1) a pdf or scanned image of your transcript that clearly shows your name, the post-secondary institution, program, level of study and successful completion of the required Cell Biology course (see Entrance Requirements) 2) Statement of Intent (500 words or less), describing any lab experience you have outside of school, including employment, co-ops, internships or volunteer lab work and a list of the lab techniques you are already familiar with.
-Also, state your career goals and explain why you are interested in taking this animal cell culture microcredential.
+- If you are interested in completing this Microcredential (XBIO 4010 and XBIO 4020) please contact Sarah McLeod, the Biotechnology Program Head, by email at sarah_mcleod@bcit.ca.
+Please attach the following to your email: 1) An unofficial copy (pdf or scanned image) of your Bachelors degree transcripts that clearly shows your name, the post-secondary institution, program, level of study and successful completion of the required Cell Biology course (see Entrance Requirements) 2) A written statement (500 words or less), describing the level of lab experience you have including lab courses, employment, co-ops, internships or volunteer lab work and the lab techniques you are already familiar with.
+Also, describe your career goals and explain why you are interested in taking this animal cell culture microcredential.
 You may be asked to provide hard copies of your official transcripts and/or an identity document.

 Status